Pithecanthropus Erectus (album)

-Pithecanthropus Erectus is a studio album by jazz composer and bassist Charles Mingus.
+Pithecanthropus Erectus is a studio album by the jazz composer and bassist Charles Mingus.
 It was released in August 1956 through Atlantic Records.
 Mingus noted that this was the first album where he taught arrangements to his musicians by ear instead of putting the chords and arrangements in writing.

 Music

 According to Mingus' liner notes, the title song is a ten-minute tone poem, depicting the rise of man from his hominid roots (Pithecanthropus erectus) to an eventual downfall due to "his own failure to realize the inevitable emancipation of those he sought to enslave, and his greed in attempting to stand on a false security."
 The song's title refers to the Java Man fossil, which at the time of its discovery was the oldest human fossil ever found.

 Reception

 The Penguin Guide to Jazz gave it a maximum four-star rating and included it in its “core collection” of essential recordings, describing it as "One of the truly great modern jazz albums".
 In the same review, "the all-in ensemble work" in parts of the first track, "Pithecanthropus Erectus", is described as being "absolutely crucial to the development of free collective improvisation in the following decade".